maciejzj/it-jobs-meta/README.md

   -h, --help            show this help message and exit -w, --with-wsgi       run dashboard server with WSGI (in deployment mode) -l LABEL, --label LABEL
-                        Extra label to be displayed at the top navbar -m CONFIG_PATH, --mongodb CONFIG_PATH
+                        extra label to be displayed at the top navbar -m CONFIG_PATH, --mongodb CONFIG_PATH
                         choose MongoDb as the data provider with the given config file
 ```